 I have emerged from the shit pit!!
 I feel stronger and more confident than I did before.
 I have won my first battle and I had won it alone.
 So I have started on Phase 3 of Operation Dump The Drugs –a pill every three days.

 I feel like shit.
 Nausea, shaking, exhaustion and dizzy spells and I spent last night on what I can only describe as a weird trippy plane.
 I was lying in bed and could not work out whether I was awake or asleep.
 I was awake while dreaming.
 I was dreaming when awake.
 At one point I woke up in a cold sweat in the kitchen at with no idea how I got there.
 This too will pass, right?

-IT HAS PASSED.
-In fact I feel so ok so I have got a brilliant idea!
-I am just going to come off the pills completely.
+IT PASSED.
+In fact, I feel so good that I have had a brilliant idea!
+I’m just going to come off the pills completely.
 The doctor said another month on this lower dose but sod that.
 I got this!!

 “NO ONE IS GETTING A FUCKING BISCUIT EVER AGAIN.
 ALL THE BISCUITS CAN JUST FUCK OFF”